 Even with all these fees assessed against your commission, you would think that you still did well.
 It would appear so, but there is more.
 Often the broker arranges for training and compliance.
 These costs are also passed onto the agents.
 If you as an agent sign up for a unique program such as self development or some new marketing campaign, the broker allocates your share of the costs against your commission.
 Finally, you are still not done.
 Uncle Sam has his hand extended too!
 He wants his share of the deal and if you pay your taxes right on the spot, you are looking at around 30% of the net.
 Why so much?
 Well, since you are in business for yourself, there is this special tax called self-employment tax.
 I write in detail what this is about in this article: Self-Employment Tax.

-So the final true take home amounts are $4,050 if you are fortunate enough to do both sides of the deal and $1,970 if you only do one side of the deal.
+Therefore, the final true take home amounts are $4,050 if you are fortunate enough to do both sides of the deal and $1,970 if you only do one side of the deal.
 Now bounce this against the volume of hours you invest in a typical deal.
 Most of the agents I did work for explained to me that about two out of every three deals actually get closed within the contract period.
 Also, it takes around 80 hours of work for each deal.
-So a typical agent will spend about 100 to 120 hours of work to effectively close a single deal (don’t forget, this includes the amount of time you invest in the deals that don’t close).
-So for all this, an agent generally earns around $20 per hour not including the costs of transportation.
+A typical agent will spend about 100 to 120 hours of work to effectively close a single deal (don’t forget, this includes the amount of time you invest in the deals that don’t close).
+For all this, an agent generally earns around $20 per hour not including the costs of transportation.

-So the reality is pretty simple.
-If you work around 2000 hours per year doing this kind of work, you’ll earn around $40,000 per year as your take home pay.
+The reality is pretty simple.
+If you work around 2,000 hours per year doing this kind of work, you’ll earn around $40,000 per year as your take home pay.
 Think of it as a $3,500 per month job.
 Don’t forget, odds are that you are working on the weekends and in the evenings when the clients and potential buyers are available.
 At the end of the day, this isn’t as lucrative as it first appears and in addition, you have some pretty rough hours to work.
-So why do so many people want to do this?
+Why do so many people want to do this?
 Well, the hope is that they land that $1,000,000 home and get it listed or sold.
 If successful, you’ll earn about 4 times as much money for the same volume of work.
 Now we are talking about taking home $80 per hour for the same work.

 Based on my experience working with a lot of agents; only those agents that have been in the program for more than three years can get these types of opportunities.
 Basically, your pay raise is your experience and loyalty to the broker.
-So those of you starting out, remember it takes time to finally get to the point of making some decent money as an agent.
-So how do some agents do so well in the lower class or middle class sales territory?
+Those of you starting out, remember it takes time to finally get to the point of making some decent money as an agent.
+How do some agents do so well in the lower class or middle class sales territory?
 Many of these agents try to use the economy of scale in earning their money.
 What does this mean and how do you accomplish this economy of scale to make any real money as an agent?
 Read on to the next section to find out.

 Economy of Scale as a Real Estate Agent